kurtosis-tech/kurtosis/docs/docs/explanations/starlark.md

 What is Starlark?
 -----------------
-[Starlark](https://github.com/bazelbuild/starlark) is a minimal programming language, halfway between a configuration language and a general-purpose programming language.
-It was developed by Google to do configurations for the [Bazel build tool](https://bazel.build/rules/language), and has since [been adopted by Facebook for the Buck build system as well](https://github.com/facebookexperimental/starlark-rust).
+Starlark is a minimal programming language, halfway between a configuration language and a general-purpose programming language.
+It was developed by Google to do configurations for Google's Bazel build tool, and has since been adopted by Meta for their Buck build system as well.
 Starlark's syntax is a minimal subset of of Python, with a focus on readability.
 [This page][starlark-differences-with-python] lists the differences between Starlark and Python.

 How is Starlark used with Kurtosis?
 -----------------------------------